acmoles/portfolio/portfolio/projects/toucan-research.md

 ### What went well

-The pilot launched in the first box magazine for all trialists.
+The pilot launched in the first box magazine for all trialists, you can [try the live app](https://create.toucanbox.com).
 Those customers that accessed the experience were very engaged.
 There was internal enthusiasm about the initiative and a general feeling it embodied our values.

 ### Lessons Learnt